 Cash Assistance Program for Immigrants (CAPI)

-CAPI is a 100 percent state-funded program designed to provide monthly cash benefits to aged, blind, and disabled non-citizens who are ineligible for SSI/SSP solely due to their immigrant status.
-The welfare reform act of 1996 (P.L.
+CAPI is a 100 percent state-funded program designed to provide monthly cash benefits to aged, blind, or disabled non-citizens who are ineligible for SSI/SSP solely due to their immigration status.
+The Welfare Reform Act of 1996 (P.L.
 104-193) eliminated Supplemental Security Income/State Supplementary Payment (SSI/SSP) eligibility for most non-citizens.
 As a result, most immigrants who were not receiving SSI/SSP in August 1996 are no longer eligible for SSI/SSP.

 - Be a resident of California,

-- Be a non-citizen and meet the immigration status criteria in effect for SSI/SSP as of 8/21/96.
+- Be a non-citizen and meet the immigration status criteria (See Manual of Policies and Procedures (MPP) Section 49.020 “Immigration Status”)

-CAPI payment amounts vary depending on a person's marital status, living arrangements and other income.
-CAPI payment standards are equivalent to the amount of SSI/SSP benefits.
+- CAPI benefit amounts vary depending on your marital status, living arrangement, and income.
+CAPI payment standards are equivalent to the payment standards for SSI/SSP.

 How to Apply: